SSCHAcode/sschacode.github.io/Tutorials/SnTe.md

 ```

 ## Plotting the results

-We can plot the evolution of the frequencies, as well as the Free energy and the gradient to see if the minimization ended correctly.
+We can plot the evolution of the frequencies, as well as the free energy and the gradient to see if the minimization ended correctly.